openid/connect/openid-4-vc-security-and-trust-1_0.md

 > **Security Requirement I-50 (conditional):** The Issuer must ensure that the credential was stored in a secure wallet.

+Then, the Verifier must check that the Issuer actually adheres to this policy.

 > **Security Requirement V-20 (conditional):** The Verifier must ensure that the credential was issued by an issuer that only issues credentials to trustworthy wallets.